ddella/OpenSSL/Digital Signature/RSA-ECDSA-Sig.md

 >37:d=1  hl=2 l=  33 prim: INTEGER     :9BF6689E4E8CEF98268AE0255A9FD06411446C8E03064C378DCE99154368BC55
 >```
 ## 6. Modify the source data and verify the signature
-Now lets modify the data, `test.txt`, and check the signature against the modified file.
 Use this command to verify the signature against the original file:
 ```shell
 openssl dgst -sha256 -verify public-key.pem -signature encrypted.sig test.txt